 The response was swift and furious.
 "Am I defined accurately as bisexual only if I have one ejaculation with a woman for every ejaculation I have with a man?"
 I was accused of being a poor scientist and unfamiliar with the literature on bisexuality.
 My definition was considered far too restrictive.
 One bisexual man wrote that a bisexual could be any of the following:

-• Straight-identified married men who have surreptitious sex
+• Straight-identified married men who have surreptitious sex with other men.

 • Single men with steady girlfriends